Skip to main content

 Fast Submission to Google Hi, I've just discovered this cool site that promotes your website 100% free of charge.
 Here's why I'm using it: Fast, Easy and Free Extra visibility in the search engines Creates more traffic Increases sales Check it out using this link!
 Kind Regards Raymond Duggan Check it out using this link!

-As A British Citizen, Do I Need Visa Aruba ?
+As British Citizen , Do I Need Visa Malaysia ?

+As British Citizen , Do I Need Visa Malaysia ?
 Entry requirements The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.
 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
-Visas British passport holders do not need a visa for stays of up to 3 months.
-For further information about entry requirements, contact the Embassy of the Kingdom of the Netherlands .
-Further ...
+Visas British nationals don’t need a visa to visit Malaysia.
+You will normally be given permission to stay for 3 months on arrival.
+Visas for longer ...

 Schengen Visa Information What is Schengen?